 (a) in the case of a registered health practitioner, the National Agency, as defined in the Health Practitioner Regulation National Law (Western Australia) section 5; or

-(b) in the case of a veterinary surgeon, the Veterinary Surgeons’ Board established under the Veterinary Surgeons Act 1960 section 4.
+(b) in the case of a veterinarian, the Veterinary Practice Board of Western Australia established by the Veterinary Practice Act 2021.

 (2) If the CEO takes action against an authorised health professional under this Division, the CEO may notify a relevant regulatory authority of the action taken and the grounds on which the action was taken.

+[Section 31 amended: No. 19 of 2021 s.
+232(5).]

 32. Publishing notice of action taken under this Division

 If the CEO takes action against an authorised health professional under this Division, the CEO may cause notice of the action to be published as follows —